 With half of all households in the UK having at least one unused electronic device, such as a laptop, tablet or smartphone1, Boots is encouraging everyone to get involved.
-As well as donating its own obsolete devices, any pre-loved items that are donated by its colleagues and local Nottinghamshire community via Boots collections points will go on to directly impact those living in the East Midlands.
+As well as donating its own obsolete devices, any pre-loved items2 that are donated by its colleagues and local Nottinghamshire community via Boots collections points3 will go on to directly impact those living in the East Midlands.

 Morag Punton, Head of CSR, Boots UK, said: “Boots is a business that has been grounded in care for over 170 years.
 As an essential retailer throughout the COVID-19 pandemic, we have been proud to step forward and support the most vulnerable in our communities.
 We are pleased to partner with the NBRN’s tech donation appeal to help those experiencing the digital divide during this challenging time.”